Rahat-ch/cloudsound_workshop_vc/README.md

 ### `npm install`

-This will install all dependencies you need to run the app.
-It is recomended to run an npm install whenever you switch branches as there may be additional dependecies to insall.
+This will install all dependencies you need throughout the workshop.

 ### `npm start`